BJL156/ARM-Assembler/README.md

 - Encoder.
   - [x] Converts all supported mnemonics into machine code.
 - ELF Builder.
-  - [x] Combines ELF header, Program header, and all machine code into a binary that can be ran within an AArch64 Linux enviroment or using an emulator.
+  - [x] Combines the ELF header, program header, machine code, and data into an ELF64 that can be ran within an AArch64 Linux enviroment or using an emulator.

 ## Current Limitations
 - Linux ELF64 output only.